 The Sorel Caribou first came out in 1962, and it has been an often-imitated mainstay of the winter boot category ever since.
 As a typical Pac Boot, this model features an inner liner that sits inside a waterproof outer boot.
-We reviewed two different Pac boot models this year, the Sorel along with the Kamik NationPlus.
+We reviewed three different Pac boot models this year, the Sorel along with the Kamik NationPlus and the Kamik Greenbay 4.
 The Caribou was awarded top marks for its robust waterproofness, and thanks to a thick and insulated interior liner are also quite warm.
-We disliked the sloppy fit that this boot allowed - our feet swam around inside the boot if we were not wearing big thick socks.
+We aren't crazy about the sloppy fit of this boot — our feet swam around inside the boot if we weren't wearing big thick socks.
 Ideal as an around the house, doing your chores snow boot, we wouldn't consider taking it on a long hike or for snowshoeing, but it is warm, weather resistant and easy to use, making it a perennial favorite.

 Sorel Caribou Review